officialsuhassuresh/task-tracker/README.md

 # Task Tracker CLI

 A simple command-line interface (CLI) application to track and manage your tasks.
 Built with Python and Click.
+This is as per the instructions given in the task-tracker https://roadmap.sh/projects/task-tracker roadmap

 ## Features